-Figure 13: The ICOS

-Belgium station

-network.
-Figure 13a

-primarily covers

-Ecosystem and Ocean

-stations around mainland Belgium, while

-Figure 13b shows the

-remote Atmosphere

-station that is located

-in Saint-Denis in the

-Indian Ocean.
+Figure 13: The ICOS Belgium station network.
+Figure 13a primarily covers Ecosystem and Ocean stations around mainland Belgium, while Figure 13b shows the remote Atmosphere station that is located in Ile de La Réunion in the Indian Ocean.
+The numbers in the maps correspond to the numbers in Table 13.